- Web 2 vs. Web 3

-An NFT is a non-fungible token that is worth some amount of (a) fungible token(s).
-NFTs are complicated, wide-ranging, and severely misunderstood in regard to their potential.
-They’re traded on-chain so NFT markets are open 24/7.
-While most of what you regard as an NFT will likely be worthless in due time, there can be massive amounts of inherent value within them when designed with utility in mind.
+An NFT is a non-fungible token worth some amount of (a) fungible token(s).
+NFTs are complicated, wide-ranging, and severely misunderstood regarding their potential.
+They’re traded on-chain, so NFT markets are open 24/7.
+While most of what you regard as an NFT will likely be worthless in due time, there can be massive amounts of inherent value when designed with utility in mind.
 NFTs can represent both digital and real-life objects.

-Owning an NFT worth $10,000 can be much more powerful than holding $10,000 but it is not easy to explain why if you don’t understand how blockchains work.
-NFTs can represent basically anything such as the ownership of a real-world asset, music royalties, socks, art, in-game items, and even sophisticated DeFi mechanisms.
+Owning an NFT worth $10,000 can be much more powerful than holding $10,000, but it is not easy to explain why if you need help understanding how blockchains work.
+NFTs can represent basically anything, such as the ownership of a real-world asset, music royalties, socks, art, in-game items, and even sophisticated DeFi mechanisms.
 Anyone with an NFT can be airdropped future tokens and NFTs.
-NFTs can give you special access to a concert or any live event, they can be static profile photos, they can be generative gifs, and they can even be the deed to your house.
+NFTs can give you special access to a concert or any live event.
+They can be static profile photos, they can be generative gifs, and they can even be the deed to your house.
 The opportunities are virtually and physically limitless.

-Think of the NFTs you own as the digital version of the belongings you may have on display in your house.
+Think of the NFTs you own as the digital version of your belongings on display in your house.
 Art on the walls, a collection of your favorite artists’ CDs, posters of memorable past events, etc. Instead of this collection of belongings’ visibility being limited to visitors in your home, anyone can view your digital NFT gallery to get a sense of your interests, hobbies, and cherished items.

 When an investor buys an NFT, the NFT is automatically deposited into their wallet, and depending on the exchange, the funds should be automatically deposited into a creator’s wallet.

-Think about the ramifications it has for an incumbent industry that has any form of cash flow.
-Royalties generated from an NFT project can be funneled into a community treasury that is governed by a DAO of people who own the NFTs from said project.
+Think about the ramifications for an incumbent industry with any form of cash flow.
+Royalties generated from an NFT project can be funneled into a community treasury governed by a DAO of people who own the NFTs from said project.